General Information

 How to access the CITI Program for UH

 - Go the CITI Program website, and log in through the UH single-sign-on dialog.
 If you already have a CITI account, you will be taken to your member Welcome page.
-If you don’t already have a CITI account, continue to step 2.
+If you do not already have a CITI account, continue to step 2.

 - Follow the prompts to create your account.

-The CITI RCR course may take 4 or more hours to complete.
+A CITI RCR course may take 4 or more hours to complete.
 CITI keeps track of your progress allowing you to complete the course over several sessions.
-It is strongly recommended that you utilize all the tools available, such as the video clips, case studies and elective modules.
-These tools provide a great deal of information regarding research integrity and research best practices.

 For questions regarding RCR, email uhrcr@hawaii.edu.